artamaney/SpaceInvaders/README.md

 for example you have levels: `level1.txt`, `level2.txt` using command line you can run the game

-`python SpaceInvaders.py NAME level2.txt level1.txt`
+`python SpaceInvaders.py --name YOURNAME level2.txt level1.txt`

-you will play at first `level2.txt`, after `level1.txt` and your name in scoreboard will be NAME
+you will play at first `level2.txt`, after `level1.txt` and your name in scoreboard will be YOURNAME.
+If you don`t use --name the name in scoreboard will be user

 ### Controlling